ForAllSecure/fuzzing-essentials-federal/lab1.md

 ## Let's get started!

-This guide will show you how to get started with Mayhem using Google Cloud Shell.
+This guide will show you how to get started with Mayhem using the web interface.

-**Time to complete**: About 10 minutes
+**Time to complete**: About 5 minutes

 Click the **Start** button to move to the next step.